Swedish Transport Administration electric road program: Assessment

 Assessments of various electric road technologies began in 2013.
 Initially the Swedish Transport Administration had expected to finish the program's assessment phase by 2022, then begin formulation of the national electric road network the same year, and finish its planning by 2033.
 The schedule was accelerated in October 2020, when the Swedish government charged a commission with investigating the standardization, construction, operation, maintenance and financing of electric roads in Sweden.
 A report generated by TRL in association with the Swedish Transport Administration listed available electric road systems, of which KAIST OLEV, Siemens eHighway, Elways, Elonroad, Bombardier PRIMOVE, and Electreon were estimated to be the most commercial-ready, with OLEV and eHighway already possessing a complete system in 2018.
 After further investigation the readiness level assessments of OLEV and Electreon were lowered.
 An interim report summarizing the assessment phase was published in February 2021, and a preliminary report on the standardization, construction, operation, maintenance and financing of electric roads was submitted September 2021.

 Assessed technologies

+The first permanent electric road in Sweden was as of 2023 planned to be built on a section of the E20 route between Hallsberg and Örebro.
+The E20 project was funded at 500-600 million SEK, or about 24-29 million SEK per two lane-kilometers.
+The procurement process was cancelled as the submitted offers by Electreon and Elonroad exceeded the project's budget.
+The procurement process was expected to begin again by the end of 2025, but the project's final report submitted in December 2024 recommended against a national electric road network in Sweden as it would not be cost-effective, and the project was paused.